 False hope is a problem of unrealistic expectations.
 When we set New Year’s goals, are we realistically weighing what changes we need to make to get our desired outcome?

-Think about someone you know (maybe you) who set a resolution to lose 20lbs in the New Year.
+Think about someone you know (maybe it's you!) who set a resolution to lose ten or twenty pounds in the new year.

 How much work do you think they (or you) will put into achieving this goal?